-3.5 Charging for the final connection of apparatus (below 7Barg connections)
+3.5 Charging for the Final Connection of apparatus (below 7Barg connections)

-In general, SGN will follow the same principles that we apply to other connection work in respect of charging for Final Connections where we are requested to carry out this work.
+In general, SGN will follow the same principles that we apply to other connection work in respect of charging for Final Connections where we are requested to undertake this work.
 Whoever requests us to carry out a Final Connection will be expected to complete the necessary excavation and reinstatement, and will include their obtaining suitable permissions.

-3.6 Charging for minimum connections (above 7Barg connections)
+3.6 Charging for the Final Connection of apparatus (above 7Barg connections)

-SGN will follow the same principles that we apply to other connection work in respect of charging for minimum connections and the work through which these are implemented.
+SGN will follow the same principles that we apply to other connection work in respect of charging for Final Connections of above 7 Barg apparatus and the work through which these are implemented.

-Where we physically join assets adopted under SGN/SP/BIO/2 "Specification for Biomethane Network Entry Facility, Remotely Operable Valve and Controls to new pipework built by us these costs naturally fall within our work for delivering the wider connection work.
+Where we physically join assets adopted under SGN/SP/BIO/2 "Specification for Biomethane Network Entry Facility, Remotely Operable Valve and Controls" to new pipework built by us these costs naturally fall within our work for delivering the wider connection work.
 If we are requested to join those assets to pipe laid by a self-lay entity and adopted by us pursuant to SLO-1 (below) we may charge for this work.